Auspicious Bamboo Grove Kakejiku Hanging Scroll

 Estimated Shipping Widget will be displayed here!

-The artist, Suzuki Yuri—born in 1958 in Gifu Prefecture—is known for her delicate and refined painting style.
-Her work spans flower-and-bird compositions, classical decorative motifs, portraits, and animal subjects.
+The artist, Suzuki Yuri, born in 1968 in Gifu Prefecture, is celebrated for her delicate, contemplative style.
+Her work spans poetic depictions of birds and flowers, refined classical motifs, expressive portraits, and animal scenes.
 A member of the Bokusai-kai (Ink and Color Painting Association), she has received numerous accolades, including selection for the 5th Maeda Seisou Memorial Grand Prize.
-Her pieces are also featured in the renowned magazine Bijutsu Nenkan (Art Annual).
+Her paintings have also been featured in the esteemed art journal Bijutsu Nenkan (Art Annual).

 DETAILS